Multi-Parameter Mechanisms for Consumer Surplus Maximization: Indivisible Goods

 where the first equality is by telescoping sum, the first inequality is again due to the social welfare function being submodular, and the second inequality is by Inequality~\eqref{eq:p}.
 This concludes the proof. \end{proof} We are now ready to prove Lemma~\ref{lem:welfare-guarantee}.
 For the convenience of notation, for the rest of the proof of the lemma, let $\sws{i}$ be the social welfare of the instance with $i$ copies of each item, let $\sws{ 2^{-1}} = 0$, and let $p(i)$ be the sum of payments of the agents in the instance with $i$ copies.
 Then, the welfare of Mechanism~\ref{algo:vcg-copies} is:

-where the second equality is by telescoping sum; the third equality is by geometric sum; and the inequality is since $\sw{\agents}{\items} \geq p(\agents,\items)$.
+where the second equality is by telescoping sum; the third equality is by geometric sum; and the last equality is since $SW(2^{-1}) = 0$.
 On the other hand, the expected payment of the mechanism is:

 where the inequality is by Claim~\ref{cl:payment_bounded_by_SW_diff} and since $p(1) \leq \sws{1}$.
 By combining Inequalities~\eqref{eq:sw1} and \eqref{eq:sw2} we get that the expected residual surplus is at least: